Sears plc: Brands after demise of Sears

 Adams Childrenswear - trading as 'Adams Kids' - remained on the high street until 2010, after some difficulties over the years, and collapsed into administration twice in the late 2000s; former Stead & Simpson chairman John Shannon purchased a portion of the chain's outlets and the Adams brand, before the company fell into administration for a third time in 2010.
 The brand survives as an online business.

-William Hill is owned by 888 Holdings and is one of the largest betting and gaming organisations in the United Kingdom.

 Selfridges is owned by Selfridges Group (itself owned 50% by Thai Central Group & Austrian Signa Holdings) it has expanded out of London with branches in Manchester & Birmingham.

-Lewis's was split from Selfridges and was placed into administration in 1991.
-Branches in Liverpool, Manchester, Oxford, Leeds and Hanley were bought out by Owen Owen.

 Richard Shops were closed down by Arcadia Group shortly after the firm took the chain over from Sears.
 Miss Selfridge and Wallis remain part of Arcadia, and the firm has also continued to develop and evolve the Outfit out-of-town fashion store format initially developed by Sears.
 Arcadia sold Warehouse as part of the deal which created Rubicon Retail in 2002.
 Subsequently, Rubicon merged with Mosaic Fashions, and following the collapse of Mosaic, Warehouse is in the hands of Aurora Fashions, which took on many of Mosaic's brands.